remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_group.md

 ## Adding laboratories to a group
 ![Screenshot](/images/Teacher/group/Teacher_add_lab.png)
 If you are administrator of a group, you can add any lab to it.
+In the sidebar at the left, click on `Labs`.
+Search for your laboratory by its name and add it.
 This will allow every registered user in this group to see the lab and start their own instance of it.

 ## Delete a group
 ![Screenshot](/images/Teacher/group/Teacher_Group_delete.png)